Creating a Family Foundation in the UK: Legacy, Governance and Tax Benefits

 1. Charitable Trust: Offers flexibility and tax benefits, making it a popular choice for family foundations.

-2. Company Limited by Guarantee: Provides a formal structure with limited liability for its members.
+2. Company Limited by expected: Provides a formal structure with limited liability for its members.

 3. CIO (Charitable Incorporated Organisation): A relatively new legal form that offers the benefits of a corporate structure without the need to register with both Companies House and the Charity Commission.